Posted on June 27, 2018 by Jenn Zatopek

 4. Reminding myself that my role as counselor to educate others, not fix them.
 I detach from the suffering of others with compassion and remember that everyone, even those living in chaos, are dearly loved by the Divine.
 In fact, I believe God is with them in solidarity, in the muck doing what He or She can to honor their choices and to help.

 5. I practice gratitude daily through the use of a beautiful journal.
 I write three things I’m most grateful for each morning before I get out of bed in the morning.
-There is so much evidence that a daily gratitude practice is life-changing as it is remarkable for gratitude reminds us we live in a universe that longs for us to fully inhabit our lives and show thanks for all that we have been given.
+There is so much evidence that a daily gratitude practice is life-changing because it reminds us we live in a universe that longs for us to fully inhabit our lives and show thanks for all that we have been given.
 For any of you (like me) who are bookworms, check out Diana Butler Bass’s latest book on Gratitude.

 6. I let go of perfectionism, people-pleasing, and performative tendencies as measuring sticks for my worth.

 7. In my meditation, I ask God to help me sit with the difficult feelings of overwhelm, compassion fatigue, and sorrow.
-My feelings are a clue for me that I need to slow down, pray, and rest, and there is nothing better than doing absolutely nothing and waiting for answers from the Divine.
-I often think God would talk more to us if we just stopped moving for awhile and stayed still long enough to listen.
+My feelings are a clue for me that I need to rest, and that waiting for answers is a kind of practice too.
+I often wonder that God would talk more to us if we just stopped moving for awhile and stayed still long enough to listen.